Special Education Endorsement

 Expectations for Admission

-The Special Education Endorsement Program is primarily designed for educators who have or are eligible for an Oregon Initial or Continuing teaching license.
-The initial 8 credits of the special educator endorsement (SPED 510/626, SPED 511/629, SPED 516/628) may be taken before your application for formal admission has been accepted.
+All candidates to the Special Education: Generalist Endorsement Program must hold an Oregon teaching license.
+The initial 6 credits of the special educator endorsement (SPED 510/610, SPED 511/611, SPED 516/616) may be taken before your application for formal admission has been accepted.
 You will need to complete a Special Student Application/ Registration Form for registration.
+Formal admission to the program is required before beginning your field experience.